Excel Formula Protection

 You need to use the standard Excel formula protection approach in the case when you need to provide an integral workbook and avoid accidental formulas changes or complete removal by a customer.
 In this case you need just hide and lock workbook formulas with Excel.
 For a complete, beginner friendly tutorial on how to do that please read the tutorial How to hide and lock formulas in Excel.

 The DoneEx XCell Compiler approach is the use of an indispensable tool for securing your workbook’s formula calculation algorithms.
-The standard Excel, which just hides and locks formula, provides protection that is insufficient in cases where you need to keep your formulas confidential.
-This is where XCell Compiler’s advanced protection mechanism comes in handy.
+Standard Excel just hides and locks formulas, which provides protection that is insufficient in cases where you need to keep your formulas confidential.
+This is where XCell Compiler’s advanced protection mechanism shines.

 It is not enough to simply protect your spreadsheet with a password or hardware locking mechanism.
-If the formula protection is weak, anyone with access to your workbook can—manually or with software—copy all of the data and formulas to an unprotected workbook and use it all as they please.
+If the formula protection is weak, anyone with access to your workbook can copy all of the data and formulas to an unprotected workbook and use it all as they please.
 This makes it essential to use a powerful protection tool such as the XCell Compiler.

 It is worth noting that other methods of formula protection, such as locking cell formulas or hiding them with standard Excel worksheet password protection, are not secure.
 These approaches can be quickly bypassed with software that is readily available on the internet.
 XCell Compiler is the only viable solution to secure your Excel workbook formulas, guaranteeing that your intellectual property remains safe from unauthorized access.